LIMITED TIME OFFER BLACK FRIDAYsale

 Polyunsaturated fats are considered one of the healthy ones.
 You can find polyunsaturated fats in many foods, but fatty fish like salmon and cod have an especially high fat content.
 In particular, these foods are full of omega-3 fatty acids and omega-6 fatty acids.

-What Are the Benefits of Polyunsaturated Fat?
+What are the Benefits of Polyunsaturated Fat?

 The most significant benefit of eating foods high in polyunsaturated fat is that it can lower your cholesterol levels.
 Two types of cholesterol are found in your blood: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).